 The genes that cause us to be homosexual arise in random individuals throughout the population.
 Homosexuality is a completely harmless and natural state for anyone to have.
 For those people who are gay, homosexuality is quite normal.
 There is a misconception (particularly among women) that being gay is a lifestyle choice and the result of a conscious decision.
 No one chooses to be gay.
 It’s just the way they are.

 It is a misconception that gays look or behave differently to straight people.
 Some people naturally have mannerisms that are associated with being gay.
-There is no guarantee that a ‘butch’ woman is lesbian or that an ‘effeminate’ man is gay.
-Gays are no different to anyone else but they may choose to differentiate themselves by dressing or behaving in certain ways.
+There is no guarantee that a butch woman is lesbian or that an effeminate man is gay.
+As people, gays are no different to anyone else but they may choose to differentiate themselves by dressing or behaving in certain ways.

 Research indicates that some people engage in gay sex just once perhaps as a form of experimentation when they are young.
 Others are ashamed of being aroused by people of the same sex and consciously avoid homosexual contacts.
 Others are more relaxed about their relationships and have sex with people they find attractive regardless of their gender.

 Women are attracted to a female partner because of her lack of responsiveness.
 This means that a female lover understands the value of a non-sexual emotional connection.
 Many women conclude that men are like animals.
 Men are like male animals (or mammals) just as women are like female mammals.
 Women see people as social beings.
 Women obtain emotional rewards from enjoying affection and companionship with a lover.
 Women enjoy the non-sexual intimacy, of spending companionable time, that goes with sex.
 Women’s love for a partner is based on their nurturing instincts.